vinceskahan/weewx-getting-started/README.md

 * LOOP data is readings your station emits routinely from its sensors, sometimes every few seconds
 * ARCHIVE data is that data summarized by WeeWX periodically, generally every few minutes

-Archive data is what WeeWX actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that `archive_interval`, which is by default 300 seconds.
+Archive data is what WeeWX periodically actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that period of time.

-> [!CAUTION]
-> Setting your archive_interval too low (fast) can interfere with weewx operation on slow systems.

 ## WeeWX In A Nutshell